priyatampintu/Invoice_extract/README.md

 ```
 ## STEP 1.
 Data Collection

-Download images from cdn link and only images in JPG file format are allowed.
+Collect images from google and only images in JPG file format are allowed.

 Images and lablel's name should be same with jpg and txt format.